-Hanna Godlewska-Majkowska, Ph.D.,

-Associate Professor at the Warsaw School of Economics

-Agnieszka Komor, Ph.D.

-Patrycjusz Zarębski, Ph.D.
+prof. Hanna Godlewska-Majkowska, Ph.D., Full Professor Agnieszka Komor, Ph.D.
+Dariusz Turek, Ph.
+D. Patrycjusz Zarębski, Ph.D.
 Mariusz Czernecki, M.A.
 Magdalena Typa, M.A.

-Report prepared for the Polish Information and Foreign Investment Agency at the Institute of Enterprise, Warsaw School of Economics Warsaw, December 2014
+Report prepared for the Polish Information and Foreign Investment Agency at the Institute of Enterprise, Warsaw School of Economics Warsaw, December 2015

 Polish Information and Foreign Investment Agency (PAIiIZ) is a governmental institution and has been servicing investors since 1992.
-Its mission is to create a positive image of Poland in the world and increase the inflow of foreign direct investments by encouraging international companies to invest in Poland.
+Its mission is to create a positive image of Poland in the world and increase the inflow of foreign direct investments by encouraging companies to invest in Poland.
 PAIiIZ is a useful partner for foreign entrepreneurs entering the Polish market.
 The Agency guides investors through all the essential administrative and legal procedures that involve a project.
 It also provides rapid access to complex information relating to legal and business matters regarding investments.
-Moreover, it helps in finding the appropriate partners and suppliers together with new locations.
+Moreover, it helps in finding the appropriate partners and suppliers together.

-PAIIIZ provides free of charge professional advisory services for investors, including:
+PAIIZ provides free of charge professional advisory services for investors, including:

-- investment site selection in Poland, - tailor-made investors visits to Poland, - information on legal and economic environment, - information on available investment incentives, - facilitating contacts with central and local authorities, - identification of suppliers and contractors, - care of existing investors (support of reinvestments in Poland).
+- investment site selection: - tailor-made investors visits to Poland; - information on legal and economic environment; - data on available investment incentives; - facilitating contacts with central and local authorities; - identification of potential suppliers and contractors; - care of the investors operating in the country, including the reinvestment.